Top of mind, what are the first five Everest books that come to mind for you? And who wrote them?

 The thing it doesn’t reveal, and diplomatically probably shouldn’t, are the superior climbing skills Ed had, with his background climbing in New Zealand’s Southern Alps, with its grueling and tricky glaciers, long approaches, foul weather and often rotten snow and rock.
 This put Ed in a different league from the other climbers on the team.

 In person, Ed was a climbers, climber: more comfortable talking gear, strategy, team and approach than working on the machinations or politics involved in a big expedition.
-Balanced with Tenzings great depth of Himalayan experience and previous 6 attempts on the mountain, they were ideal team for the top and John Hunt clearly picked the winners.
+Balanced with Tenzings great depth of Himalayan experience and previous 6 attempts on the mountain, they were the ideal team for the top and Expedition Leader John Hunt (who I was also fortunate enough to get to know as Honorary Leader of our own Kangshung Face Expedition) clearly picked the winners.

 Meetings with the Author: